-to see the most detail pertaining to recent positions.
-Earlier roles can be summarised
+- Show the most detail for recent positions only.
+Earlier roles can be summarised briefly to show your career progression.

-- Qualifications should be restricted to professional qualifications and highest academic
+- Qualifications should be restricted to professional qualifications and your highest academic achievements

-- The CV should be relevant – tailor it to each position you apply for
+- Most importantly, your CV should be relevant and tailored to each role you apply for

 Why are they used?